 1. Do all students have to wear face coverings?

-Yes, face coverings are required for all students inside school buildings and anywhere on school grounds, including outside.
+Face coverings are required for all K-12 students inside school buildings and anywhere on school grounds, including outside.
 They are required while traveling on buses, vendor transportation or other WCPSS vehicles.
-They are also required when 6 feet or more apart from other individuals.
 Students will be allowed to remove them only when eating, drinking, or during a scheduled ‘face covering break’.
 Students who require medical accommodations should complete an accommodation request form and submit to their school.

 2. Are there requirements for the types of face coverings that must be worn?